gvwilson/sdxpy/src/db/index.md

 in a separate file
 each time we add or modify a record.
 However,
-we should profile this change before putting it into production to see if it actually improves performance ([%x perf %]), since many small writes might cost more than one large multi-file read.
+we should [%i "profiler" "profile" %] this change before putting it into production to see if it actually improves performance ([%x perf %]), since many small writes might cost more than one large multi-file read.
 We would also have to do something